kishlayjeet/GitHub-Topics-Data-Scraping/README.md

 | Ajax        | Ajax is a technique for creating interactive web applications.                               | https://github.com/topics/ajax      |
 | Algorithm   | Algorithms are self-contained sequences that carry out a variety of tasks.                   | https://github.com/topics/algorithm |

-#### Step 2: Get the top 20 repositories from the topic page
+### Step 2: Get the Top 20 Repositories for Each Topic

-To extract the top 20 repositories for each topic, we'll follow these steps:
+To extract the top 20 repositories for each topic, follow these steps:

-1. Access each topic through the URL stored in the CSV file created in step 1.
+1. Access each topic's URL stored in the CSV file created in Step 1.
-2. Download each topic's page using the `requests` library.
+2. Download the webpage for each topic using the `requests` library.
-3. Parse the downloaded page using the `BeautifulSoup` library.
+3. Parse the downloaded webpage using BeautifulSoup.
-4. Convert the extracted information into a `Pandas` DataFrame.
+4. Convert the extracted information into a Pandas DataFrame.
-5. Save the information as a CSV file.
+5. Save the extracted information as a CSV file.

+Example DataFrame:

 | username | repo_name         | stars | repo_url                                    |
 | :------- | :---------------- | :---- | :------------------------------------------ |